robbelouwet/masterthesis-forkskinny/weekly_reports/week7.md

 ## Wednesday

-implemented the reverse operation unslice() and benchmarked a bit sliced LSFR with the sequential one.
+Implemented the reverse operation unslice() and benchmarked a bit sliced LSFR with the sequential one.
 The bit sliced one seems faster. when executing the bitsliced LSFR 5 times it takes about 25 cycles for all 5 runs.
 TIf I execute the sequential LSFR 5 times, it takes about 50 cycles.